hazymorning/origami_weather/README.md

 > <details>
 > <summary>Important for <strong>dark themes</strong></summary>
 ><br>
 > By default, the card is light or dark based on the sun.
-In constantly dark themes this means a very bright card during the day, creating an unpleasant contrast.
+In constantly dark themes this means a very bright card during the day, creating a quite extreme contrast.
 You can use `color_mode: theme` so the card stays dark during the day, or decrease the general brightness in the color settings.
 >
 > </details>